Adjustments and Manipulation

 The most common chiropractic treatment for back pain is an adjustment, sometimes referred to as a chiropractic manipulation, manual manipulation, or spinal manipulation.
 There is a generalized systemic reaction from the muscular system to the central nervous system when vertebrae move out of position.
 Our nerves, immune systems, and intellect cannot perform at their greatest level without appropriate alignment and flow.

 Joint pressure is relieved, inflammation is reduced, and nerve function is improved by chiropractic adjustments.
 Since the ancient Greek Hippocrates described manipulative methods in his writings back in 1500 B.C., they have been a widely accepted kind of therapy.
 These days, chiropractic adjustments are even utilized to treat allergies, headaches, and menstrual cramps.

-Dr. Ketteler is a former adjunct professor for the activator method, a low force no twisting or turning technique, for those who are not receptive to manual adjusting.
+For people who are resistant to manual adjusting, Dr. Ketteler is a former adjunct professor for the activator method, which uses low force and no twisting or turning.

 What is the Activator Methods Chiropractic Technique?